zold-io/zold/README.md

 ## Push

-The node sends a package of a few wallets to the first remote.
+The node sends a package of a few wallets to the biggest remote available (with the highest score).
+The package must also include a fee to the wallet that belongs to the remote.

 The remote stores them as remote copies and performs _pull_.

-The node goes to the next remote in the list, until the total score of all remotes that accepted the package is above MSS.
+The remote requests all available nodes to pull from it.
+They must do it for free, if their score is lower or equal to the score of the requesting node.